zenml-io/zenml/docs/book/user-guide/llmops-guide/finetuning-llms/deploying-finetuned-models.md

 ## Cloud-Specific Deployment Options

-Given your production workloads are predominantly hosted on AWS, with some teams using GCP, it's important to explore cloud-specific deployment architectures that cater to real-time customer engagement.

-For AWS deployments, Amazon SageMaker stands out as a fully managed machine learning platform that offers seamless deployment of LLMs with options for real-time inference endpoints and automatic scaling.
+For AWS deployments, Amazon SageMaker stands out as a fully managed machine learning platform that offers deployment of LLMs with options for real-time inference endpoints and automatic scaling.
 If you prefer a serverless approach, combining AWS Lambda with API Gateway can host your model and trigger it for real-time responses, though be mindful of potential cold start issues.
-For teams seeking more control over the runtime environment while still leveraging AWS's managed infrastructure, Amazon ECS or EKS with Fargate provides an excellent container orchestration solution, though do note that wich all of these options you're taking on a level of complexity that might become costly to manage in-house.
+For teams seeking more control over the runtime environment while still leveraging AWS's managed infrastructure, Amazon ECS or EKS with Fargate provides an excellent container orchestration solution, though do note that with all of these options you're taking on a level of complexity that might become costly to manage in-house.